oracle-samples/pgx-samples/README.md

 Obtain the latest `pgx-x.y.z-server` zip file from the [PGX download page](https://www.oracle.com/technetwork/oracle-labs/parallel-graph-analytix/downloads) and unzip it in the `libs` folder.

 ## Use Cases and Samples <a name="pgx-use-cases"></a>
-We provide a set of use cases and examples to demonstre the capabilities of PGX.
+We provide a set of use cases and examples to demonstrate the capabilities of PGX.
-The use cases are are included in the [use-cases folder](use-cases) folder.
+The use cases are included in the [use-cases folder](use-cases).

 ## Graph-based ML applications using PgxML <a name="pgxml-apps"></a>
 We provide two Graph-based ML applications, namely, `Graphlet representation` and `Node representation`.